 Understanding the factors that make up your credit score can help you use a credit card in a way that improves your score over time.
 However, if you’re unable to use the card responsibly, the inverse is true: You could also do further damage to your credit.”

 You need help building credit from scratch

 Credit cards are a great way to help someone with no credit history build a positive credit history.
 While there are a few ways to build up a positive credit history, a credit card is one of the easiest and quickest ways to do so.
 While it may sound counterintuitive considering so many credit cards require good or even excellent credit scores to apply, there are a handful of credit cards available that cater to individuals with no credit score.
 Here are our picks for the best credit cards for no credit history.

 You want to diversify your credit

 Having multiple kinds of credit on your report can help boost your credit score and help lenders see you as a responsible borrower.
-As a matter of fact, credit mix accounts for 10 percent of your FICO score.
-While that may not seem significant on the surface, multiple lines of credit can help lenders see you as someone who can manage their debts over time.
+Credit mix accounts for 10 percent of your FICO score.
+Multiple lines of credit can help lenders see you as someone who can manage their debts over time.

 You want to finance a large purchase

 Zero percent APR periods let you avoid paying interest on purchases for a limited period of time.
 Some credit cards offer 0 percent APR for 12 months, while others may offer up to 21 months.
 Zero-interest credit cards make it easier to fund a large purchase or an unexpected medical expense with no interest added to your balance.

 However, the key to ensuring a 0 percent APR period works in your favor is by paying your balance off before the period ends.
 By doing so, you’ll never have to pay any interest on that specific purchase.
 Here are our picks for the best 0 percent interest credit cards.